playfulprogramming/playfulprogramming/content/blog/building-original-projects/index.md

 # Pitfalls and Woes
 If your project drags on for long enough, you may eventually run into some pitfalls that slow your progress and simulate the feeling of getting stuck in mud.
 ## Feature creep
 If you are very enthusiastic about the thing you're building, you might be dreaming up all the things it will be able to do.
 You might also get obsessive over refactoring and perfecting your code.
-This is a good sign, as it shows you see yourself as both an inventor and an artisan.
+This is actually a good sign, as it shows that you are both an inventor and an artisan of your craft.

 However, it's important to draw the line between essential functionality and desired functionality, or in simpler terms, needs and wants.
-If you must continue, just be honest with yourself about what is really important.
+Just be honest with yourself about what is really important.
+If your goal is rapid growth, a fancier navbar may not be mission critical.

 ## Boredom
 It's day 1, you're pumped up, you can see the dollar signs (or GitHub stars), and you initialize the repo.
 Skip forward to day 180, how do you feel?
-Maybe you're still excited to work on the project, but you've grown acquainted with it, hacked out the main features, and you're starting to get interested in other projects, other technologies, or even different tech stacks.
+Maybe you're still excited to work on the project, but you've grown used to it, hacked out the main features, and you're starting to get interested in other projects.

 How do you keep momentum when you get tired of your pet project?

-One approach is to establish a minimal habit, where you set aside a certain amount of time a day or week to continue building and perfecting your personal project, while spending the bulk of your time elsewhere.
+One approach is to establish a minimal habit, where you set aside a certain *small* amount of time a day or week to continue building and perfecting your personal project, while spending the bulk of your time elsewhere.

 Another approach is to reignite the fire with a new brainstorming session, reconnecting with what got you excited about it in the first place.
-Consider all the benefits you or your users could derive from adding that new feature, or optimizing performance, or redesigning the UI.
+Consider all the benefits you or your users could derive from adding that new feature, or optimizing performance, rewriting in a new language, or redesigning the UI.
 ## Stuck on unsolvable problem
 If you've tried everything in the troubleshooting section and still see no results, don't fret!
 You may have to work around it: Go with a hacky solution, study more, ask more people, experiment further or shelve it for now.
 Usually, sheer persistence is enough.
 It's critical not to beat yourself up, as everyone is bested occasionally by really hard problems.

 # Wrapping up your Projects

 If you've made it this far, congratulations!
 Finishing a project or reaching a major milestone can be a triumphant experience.
 Hopefully you've clearly defined the stopping (or slowing) point, and overcome your major problems and pitfalls in order to arrive here.

 Even if your project remains incomplete, it's very likely that you learned a lot in the process, identified your strengths and weaknesses, and arrived at the other end a better engineer.
 You may also be committed to maintaining your project, or  just want to keep improving it into the indefinite future.
 It's all up to you!

 # Conclusion
 As a final note, don't worry about how long each step of the process takes.
 Planning, for example, shouldn't take *X amount of hours/days*.
 It's always up to you when to move on with things.
 Do what works best for your workflow.